LAST WORDS

 “Don't let it end like this.
 Tell them I said something.”

-Gee, that's his last thought?
-That he had no last thought?
+So, his last thoughts were he had no last thoughts?

 John Philpot Curran, Irish orator, politician and wit (14 October 1817), when his doctor said he was coughing "with more difficulty"

-"Only one man ever understood me.[45]
-And he really didn't understand me."[24][45][note 99]— Georg Wilhelm Friedrich Hegel, German philosopher (14 November 1831)
+"Only one man ever understood me.
+And he really didn't understand me."[ — Georg Wilhelm Friedrich Hegel, German philosopher (14 November 1831)

 His Addison de Witt just to add - delivers one of Brianetic's favorite movie quotes.
 Even out of context the seething opprobrium and controlled loathing can be felt.
 Like the ooze from a festering sore.